 In World War II, Macedonia was occupied by Italian, German and Bulgarian troops.
 In mid 1941 the first Macedonian partisan units were created, and organised attacks on targets in the cities of Kumanovo and Prilep.
 The first greater partisan battalion was formed in 1943, and the same year the armed struggle against the fascist occupation was conducted in every part of Macedonia.
 On August 2, 1944 the ASNOM (Anti-Fascist Assembly of the National Liberation of Macedonia) was held on which the decisions were made for the establishment of the Macedonian State, as a federal unit within the framework of the Yugoslav federation, and the officialising of the Macedonian language.
 During the period September – November 1944 the Macedonian Partisan Army has taken the final offensives which resulted in the liberation of the whole of the territory of Vardar Macedonia.

 After being nearly 50 years a federal republic in Yugoslavia, on 8 September 1991 Macedonia proclaimed its independence.
-From 1991 till today the Republic of Macedonia has been walking the road towards integration in the Euro-Atlantic structures.
+From 1991 till today North Macedonia has been walking the road towards integration in the Euro-Atlantic structures.

-The majority of the Macedonians live in the Republic of Macedonia, but there are substantial Macedonian minorities in the neighboring countries.
+The majority of the Macedonians live in North Macedonia, but there are substantial Macedonian minorities in the neighboring countries.
 In Albania there are between 50,000 and 100,000 Macedonians.
 They have the right of primary education in their mother thong, but have problems on economic issues.
 In Greece there are between 20,000 and 50,000 Macedonians.
 The official Greek state does not recognize the existence of the minority and is against every attempt of the Macedonians to be recognized as a minority.
 In Bulgaria there are about 50,000 Macedonians, but the state does not recognize them.
-Further more official Bulgaria even doesn't recognize the existence of Macedonians even in the Republic of Macedonia – considering all Macedonians as Bulgarians.
+Further more official Bulgaria even doesn't recognize the existence of Macedonians even in North Macedonia – considering all Macedonians as Bulgarians.
 There is also large Macedonian emigration communities in Canada, Australia, Germany, Italy and the United States.

 The vast majority of the Macedonians are East-Orthodox Christians, but there are also some Muslim Macedonians, and some Macedonians that practice Catholicism and Protestantism.